 A criminal record can interfere with virtually every aspect of your daily life.
 In some instances, former offenders can seal their records or seek “expungement” to have the record erased.
 In this article, our Philadelphia federal criminal defense lawyers will explain how expungements work for federal charges and how you may be able to get your record cleared.
-For a free consultation on your case, contact The Law Offices of Lloyd Long today.
+For a free consultation on your case, contact The Liberty Law Team today.

 What is Expungement and How Does it Affect Your Criminal Record?